ackao/csuf-autograder-template/README.md

   [linter_points:  5]              # Points for error-free linting; 0 by default
 [linter:]                          # Enable clang-tidy checks.
 False if not present.
 See below for documentation.
 ```

+### Style check

+For C++, this runs `clang-format` on student code and diffs the result against the original.

+It uses a default `.clang-format` configuration located [here](https://github.com/ackao/csuf-autograder-base/blob/master/cpp_tester/.clang-format)

+To use a custom configuration, include your own `.clang-format` in the base directory of this repo.

 ### Linter config

 The `linter` block has the following syntax: